AFW2 Shooting Competition

 |0

-This work, AFW2 Shooting Competition [Image 6 of 6], by A1C Erin Currie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFW2 Shooting Competition [Image 17 of 17], by SSgt James Crow, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT